Q. What are medical schools looking for?

 Q. Does EuropaMedicine deal with applicants from outside of the EU?

 A. Yes we do.
-We advise choosing our Starter Package to see if your qualifications will be accepted.
+We advise getting in touch to discuss your qualifications and suitability.

 Q. Do medical schools look down on people who don’t go directly to medical school from college?